kenahrens/nr-synthetics-plugin/README.md

 This plugin runs queries against New Relic Insights to calculate things like % of locations with a failure.
 It works by querying Insights every 30 seconds, calculating the new metrics (like % of failing locations) and publishing the results as Plugin metrics.

 ## Installation and Setup
-There are currently 2 options for running this plugin:
+There are currently 3 options for running this plugin:
 * Run the plugin directly through NodeJS
 * Run the plugin as a Docker container
+* Run the plugin inside K8S

 ## Setup and Run Directly
 Here are the steps to get set up with this plugin: